WAITING FOR THE

 Making the filter mount

 This is a method I've developed for mounting thin film filters.
-I'm not claiming it's the best in the world but I find it works well.
+I'm not claiming it's the best in the world but I find it works very well.

 Tools and materials